MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

 #### Configuration for administrators

-Although you cannot configure IRM for users' OneDrive by using the SharePoint admin center, you can do this by using Windows PowerShell.
+Although you can't configure IRM for users' OneDrive by using the SharePoint admin center, you can do this by using Windows PowerShell.
 To enable IRM for these libraries, follow these steps:

 1. Download and install the [SharePoint Client Components SDK](https://www.microsoft.com/download/details.aspx?id=42038).